jdwilson4/Intro-Data-Science/Lectures/Week1.md

 ```

 When you are done, you can now *knit* the file to get an .html output.
-To do this, press the **Knit .html** button as shown below:
+To do this, press the **Knit .pdf** button as shown below:

 ![knit](https://github.com/jdwilson4/Intro-Data-Science-2017/blob/master/Images/knit.png)

 Once the file has been *knit*, if there are no bugs in your code (which there shouldn't be if you ran the above example) then you will get an .html file automatically saved to the same location of your .Rmd file.
-Your .html file should look something like [this](https://github.com/jdwilson4/Intro-Data-Science-2017/blob/master/Code_Demonstrations/MyFirstKnit.html).
+Your .html file should look something like [this](https://github.com/jdwilson4/Intro-Data-Science-2017/blob/master/Code_Demonstrations/MyFirstKnit.pdf).

 #Part II: Git and Github